Sanjeev Jaiswal: Career

 Early in his career, he was recognized for his theatre work in Delhi.
 He did theatre in Delhi from 2005 to 2008.
 He was also selected as one of the ten finalists in the Delhi audition of Zee TV's India's Best Cinestars Ki Khoj in 2008.
-He then moved to Mumbai in 2008 and there he played a small role in an advertismenet of the 2008 Indian Premier League.
+He then moved to Mumbai in 2008 and there he played a small role in an advertisment of the 2008 Indian Premier League.
 He then played small roles in TV serials.
 In 2012, he worked as an assistant director in a TV serial Sasural Genda Phool.
 He also gave a voice over in an animation film based on Mahabharat.

-In 2013, Jaiswal played the lead role in the Ram Gopal Varma directorial The Attacks Of 26/11.
+In 2013, Jaiswal played the lead antagonist in the Ram Gopal Varma directorial The Attacks Of 26/11.
 After auditioning 500 applicants, Varma found Sanjeev Jaiswal to play Ajmal Kasab, the prime accused terrorist in the 26/11 attack in Mumbai.
 The film released on 1 March and Jaiswal's performance was appreciated by both the audience and critics.
 In a press conference, Jaiswal said his biggest challenge was that people shouldn't feel that he won the role just because he resembled the terrorist.
 Talking about the response to the film, Jaiswal said that people hated the character he played, but liked him as an actor.

 His performance in the film received praise from actors Amitabh Bachchan and Abhishek Bachchan, director Shekhar Kapur as well as politician L. K. Advani, who was moved to tears during the film's climax.

 In 2022, Sanjeev attended the Jharkhand National Film Festival, in Jamshedpur.